-Figure 5 - Bunawan BDH15 & BDH10 interpretive geological cross-section
+Figure 5 - Bunawan BDH15 & BDH10 interpretive geological cross-section showing mineralisation on the edge of the diatreme and the newly found mineralised Dacite.

 NALESBITAN PROJECT

 The Nalesbitan Project comprises Mining Lease Contract MRD-459 of 500 Ha which was renewed as an MPSA in June 2016.
 The Nalesbitan Project covers a large zone of alteration in which widespread zones of epithermal gold, silver and copper mineralisation have been outlined.